Improving Children’s Lives Through Innovative Imaging

 Two major philosophical considerations drive our mission.
 First, we understand that children are not small adults.
 Their physiology is different, from a 12-week embryo to a full-grown teenager.
 The diseases they get are different from those in adults.
-For technology to meet the needs of pediatric patients, we have to modify the hardware, create new software, adapt to their high heart rates, adjust to motions related to breathing in children who cannot hold their breath, determine diagnostic accuracy in pediatric diseases, and create quantitative biomarkers specific for pediatric disease.
+For our technology to meet the needs of pediatric patients, we have a group of experts who modify the hardware, create new software, adjust to motions related to breathing in children who cannot hold their breath, determine diagnostic accuracy in pediatric diseases, and create imaging biomarkers specific for pediatric disease.

 Second, imaging in pediatric radiology departments has traditionally been qualitative, with a large emphasis on structural changes in the body, and less emphasis on physiologic changes.
-However, early disease, diffuse disease, metabolic or molecular manifestations of disease, and determining the functional significance of a structural finding are now at the forefront of radiologic research.
-With tremendous developments happening in imaging technology and in the genetic, molecular and nanoparticle fields, our clinical research program should turn our focus to novel pediatric imaging tools, and imaging-based biomarkers, which can be rapidly translated for use in the clinic.
+However, early disease, diffuse disease, metabolic or molecular manifestations of disease, and determining the functional significance of a structural finding are now at the forefront of imaging.
+Our clinical program has partnered with a network of collaborators interested in pediatric health to develop and implement novel imaging tools and imaging-based biomarkers specifically for children, which can provide quantitative signatures of pediatric disease.

 Meet Our TeamOur radiology team is comprised of subspecialized trained physicians, technologists, and researchers to manage each specific patient need.
 Our areas of focus include abdominal imaging, cardiac imaging, fetal/neonatal imaging, musculoskeletal imaging, neuroimaging, nuclear medicine, and image-guided diagnosis and therapy.

-Patrick S. Warren, MD, is Section Chief for Interventional Radiology in the Radiology Department at Nationwide Children’s Hospital.
+Leah Braswell, MD, is the Section Chief of Pediatric Interventional Radiology and the Program Director for the Pediatric Interventional Radiology Fellowship at Nationwide Children's Hospital.

 Our outstanding clinical care spans the entire range of radiology subspecialties, including: